 Dryer sheets are loaded with toxic chemicals.
 You can naturally soften your laundry and reduce static by using wool dryer balls instead.

-Paradise Fibers.)
-You'll want to create a ball between three and four ounces in size.
-A kitchen scale can be helpful here to make sure you're making a large enough ball.
+Dryer balls area easy to make.
+Take wool roving and roll into a tight ball shape.
+(If you do not have a local source for wool you can purchase roving online.
+I bought mine from Paradise Fibers.)
+You’ll want to create a ball between three and four ounces in size.
+A kitchen scale can be helpful here to make sure you’re making a large enough ball.
 (Your ball will shrink a substantial amount during the felting process.)

 Place your balls inside a stocking or pair of tights.
 Using one with runs is fine.
 I purchased inexpensive knee highs from the dollar store for this.
 Tie off each ball in the stocking with a piece of string.
 (Do not use wool yarn for this as it can felt to the ball during the process and make it difficult to remove.)

-Use your washing machine's hot cycle to wet felt the balls.
+Use your washing machine’s hot cycle to wet felt the balls.
 Once they are finished dry them on high heat.
 They will shrink and become firmer during this process.
-It's recommended you use at least six or more balls in your dryer to receive the maximum benefit.
-In addition to reducing static and softening clothes, dryer balls will help your laundry dryer much faster and reduce your energy costs!
+It’s recommended you use at least six or more balls in your dryer to receive the maximum benefit.
+In addition to reducing static and softening clothes, dryer balls will help your laundry dry much faster and reduce your energy costs!